PratikshaPandaPKP/Examining-Shared-Interest-Groups/README.md

 The analysis demonstrated the process of sentiment analysis on social network data using machine learning techniques, aiming to classify tweets into positive and negative sentiments.

 **Additional Context:**

+The analysis was completed in March 2024 during the fourth semester of my MS in Data Science program as an assignment.